lukes/profiling/README.md

 end
 ```

-The next time you call the code it will be profiled and three files will be written into a directory `profiler`, and in the second example `profiler/some-label`.
+The next time you call the code it will be profiled and three files will be written into a directory `profiled`, and in the second example `profiled/some-label`:

 | File | Description |
 | ------------- | ------------- |